 Keyboard shortcut (Shift + F11)

 Be sure to take advantage of the Keyboard Shortcut.
-When composing a scene in Enscape, it is a lot easier to use the keyboard shortcut than go back over to Revit and click Render Image (especially, seeing as the current tab on the Ribbon, in Revit, often switches automatically to the Modify tab).
+When composing a scene in Enscape, it is quicker to use the keyboard shortcut than the icons above, on the Enscape user interface.

-NB: With Enscape 3.3, an alpha channel export is now available, allowing you to export an image with a transparent background.
-This makes it much easier and quicker to then add a background in an image editing tool.
+An alpha channel export is also available, allowing you to export an image with a transparent background (see image below).
+This simplifies and speeds up the process of adding a background in an image editor.
+This option does change the main rendered image.

 Automatic naming